Buy Autodesk Showcase 2009 By Emil Jurado| Mar. 26, 2015 at 12:01am

 Besides, Section 1385 of the Civil Code expressly states that an order of mutual restitution cannot include properties currently in the possession of third persons who acted in good faith.
 More importantly, my gulay, locators, unit owners and sub-lessees are not parties to the arbitration case.

-Contrary to BCDA’s assertions, the final award of the Arbitral Tribunal is not executory since under the law, CJHDevco cannot be required to turn over the Camp until and unless the arbitration award is confirmed by the Regional Trial Court of Baguio, which ordered the arbitration.
+click Contrary to BCDA’s assertions, the final award of the Arbitral Tribunal is not executory since under the law, CJHDevco cannot be required to turn over the Camp until and unless the arbitration award is confirmed by the Regional Trial Court of Baguio, which ordered the arbitration.

-Under the law, BCDA cannot repudiate contracts entered into by the Camp developer since BCDA has expressly consented to the same.
+enter site Under the law, BCDA cannot repudiate contracts entered into by the Camp developer since BCDA has expressly consented to the same.
 Both the BCDA and CJHDevco have been found to have committed mutual breaches.

 An examination of the 2008 Restructuring Memorandum Agreement between the BCDA and CJHDevco will lead to no other conclusion other than that the state agency expressly consented to the subletting of real estate developments found within the Camp.
 This is but logical as the main obligation of the developer is precisely to develop the leased property and sublet it to third parties.